marmelo/streaming-pt/README.md

 $ port install mpv
 ```

-Note that some channels only play if you have recent versions of ffmpeg installed.
+Note that some channels only play if you have recent versions of ffmpeg (6.0 or above) installed.

 How to catch RTMP streams
 -----